SS Republic (1871): Reserve vessel

 In 1874, White Star Line had two modern ships produced, the SS Britannic and the SS Germanic.
 The Republic was deemed unnecessary for the regular service to New York and became a standby vessel for the company.
 Despite this, the SS Republic was used repeatedly in the future, whenever one of the modern vessels had to undergo repairs or maintenance.
 On 8 August 1875, she discovered the Norwegian barque Velox abandoned in the Atlantic Ocean.
 Some of her crew were put aboard with the intention of taking Velox in to Queenstown, County Cork.

 In February 1879, the ship was badly damaged after being struck on the River Mersey by schooner Ocean Queen.
 In December of the same year, the Republic faced rough seas during a crossing of the Atlantic, and its smokestack was damaged and had to be repaired by the crew.
 In December 1880, Republic was damaged and was meant to be towed by German steam vessel Mosel.
 This vessel did not have enough coal, but Republic managed to reach New York a few days later without assistance.
 On 9 February 1883, Republic rescued 44 survivors from the Warren Line steamship Glamorgan, which had foundered in the Atlantic Ocean.
 One of her crew was lost effecting the rescue.

-In 1885, White Star Line briefly provided Inman Line with SS Baltic, as they were having financial difficulties.
+In 1885, White Star Line briefly provided the Inman Line with SS Baltic, as Inman was having financial difficulties.
 The Republic temporarily served as the replacement for this ship.
 On 20 September 1885, the Republic collided with the Cunard Line steamer Aurania while leaving the port of New York, following the error of a coast pilot.
 Republic was sufficiently damaged for the journey to be cancelled, and the ship was put into dry dock.

 In 1888, the Republic underwent a redesign, and a second class was added.
-In January 1889, the ship began its final voyage with White Star Line under the command of Edward Smith, who later became the captain of the RMS Titanic.
-On 27 January, the ship was grounded a few hours before its arrival in New York; an incident near the boilers killed three trimmers and seriously injured several others.
+In January 1889, the ship began her final voyage with White Star Line under the command of Edward Smith, who later became the captain of the RMS Titanic.
+On 27 January, the ship was grounded a few hours before her arrival in New York; an incident near the boilers killed three trimmers and seriously injured several others.
 Despite this, the ship underwent repairs and made its last voyage to England.